iTwin/appui/CONTRIBUTING.md

 ### Test app

-In the `apps/test-app` directory there is test app that can be used to test changes to the packages in this repository.
-The `test-app` is an iTwin.js application that allows you to both open local `.bim` files and remote iModels from the iTwin Hub.
+In the `apps/test-app` directory there is a test app that can be used to test changes to the packages in this repository.
+The `test-app` is an iTwin.js application that allows you to open both local `.bim` files and remote iModels from the iTwin Hub.
 [See README.md for more info](./apps/test-app/README.md)

 The `apps/test-providers` package currently used by the `test-app` should eventually be merged into the `test-app`.